coreruleset/documentation/content/_index.md

 ## License

-The OWASP CRS is a free and open-source set of security rules which use the Apache License 2.0.
+OWASP CRS is a free and open-source set of security rules which use the Apache License 2.0.
 Although it was originally developed for ModSecurity's SecRules language, the rule set can be, and often has been, freely modified, reproduced, and adapted for various commercial and non-commercial endeavors.
 The CRS project encourages individuals and organizations to contribute back to the OWASP CRS where possible.